diffractometer/react-boilerplate/readme.md

-# About
+## React Boilerplate

-## NOT READY FOR RELEASE
+### Warning: NOT RELEASED

 This is some React Boilerplate.

 The structure and code is influenced by / copied from: [react-slingshot](https://github.com/coryhouse/react-slingshot "Title").

-This uses, or is about to use, the following technologies:
+This uses the following technologies:

 * react
 * redux
 * babel
 * eslint
 * react-router-redux
 * react bootstrap
 * webpack
 * style-loader
 * sass-loader